 - it provides a detailed set of ball and club data metrics (even more club data than the QED)

 - its accuracy rivals top launch monitors like TrackMan 4 and the GCHawk while being significantly more affordable

 - it integrates with the best, most feature-rich golf simulator softwares on the market

 - it’s fast and reliable with virtually no shot delay

 - it provides slow-motion video of the club and ball at impact

 - no adjustments are needed for left and right-handed golfers

-Be aware that the EYE XO is an overhead launch monitor that must be used with a software-running PC in order to view the data measurements, so in that sense, it’s less versatile than a portable launch monitor with direct-to-screen output like the Foresight Sports GC3.
+The EYE XO is an overhead launch monitor that must be used with a software-running PC in order to view the data measurements, so in that sense, it’s less versatile than a portable launch monitor with direct-to-screen output like the Foresight Sports GC3.

 One of the major things to keep in mind with the EYE XO is that it’s mounted slightly in front of the golfer, so it can be vulnerable to extreme sky balls from the driver and other clubs.